 Water District No. 17 is a Water Control and Improvement District (WCID) created by an order of the Commissioner's Court of Travis County, Texas on December 8, 1958, and confirmed by the voters within the District on February 28, 1959.
 As a political subdivision of the State, the District is retail, non-profit, public utility with the rights, powers, privileges, and authority established by the general laws of the State of Texas, particularly Chapter 51 of the Texas Water Code.
-The District is subject to the continuing supervision of the Texas Commission on Environmental Quality (TCEQ) and federal agencies, and is located within the corporate and extraterritorial jurisdiction of the City of Lakeway, and within the extraterritorial jurisdiction of the cities of Austin and Bee Cave.
+The District is subject to the continuing supervision of the Texas Commission on Environmental Quality (TCEQ) and federal agencies, and is located within the corporate and extraterritorial jurisdiction of the cities of Austin, Lakeway, and Bee Caves.